kagehq/brail/README.md

 > Deploy static sites and dynamic applications anywhere with zero downtime and instant rollbacks.

-**Brail** is a modern filezilla that lets you push your site to your own servers, cloud storage, or platforms like Vercel and Cloudflare Pages.
+**Brail** is a modern FileZilla that lets you push your site to your own servers, cloud storage, or platforms like Vercel and Cloudflare Pages.
 Full control, no vendor lock-in.

 ## Features